endoflife-date/endoflife.date/index.md

 ## Sponsor

 Love the project?
-You can sponsor it over at [Open Collective](https://opencollective.com/endoflife-date) The site doesn't cost us much to maintain, so your money goes towards:
+You can sponsor it over at [Open Collective](https://opencollective.com/endoflife-date) or at [GitHub](https://github.com/sponsors/endoflife-date)
+The site doesn't cost us much to maintain, so your money goes towards:
 1. Paying for [Netlify Analytics](https://github.com/endoflife-date/endoflife.date/discussions/382).
 2. Domain renewals.